Reconstructing shared dynamics with a deep neural network: Methods

 \subsection{Training and evaluation}

-We randomly initialized the weights and started training with $2000$ batch size and for $4000$ epochs.
-We used the ADAM optimizer and mean squared loss function.
-We repeated this procedure twenty times and selected the best model for evaluation on the test set.
+We randomly initialized the weights and started training with the batch size of $2000$ and for $4000$ epochs.
+We used the ADAM optimizer and mean squared loss function with default parameters except the learning rate ($10^{-2}$).
+We initialized $50$ instances of the network and selected the best performing model on the test set for further evaluation.

-We used the coefficient of determination ($r^2$) to evaluate model test performance.
-We measured the performance linearly, so the coefficient is the square of the Pearson correlation coefficient ($r$):
+We used the coefficient of determination ($r^2$) to evaluate model test and validation performance.
+This metric is simply is the square of the Pearson correlation coefficient ($r$):

 where $x_i$ and $y_i$ are the sample points, $\mu_j$ are the sample means and the $\sigma_j$-s are the sample standard deviations.
 This coefficient describes the linear dependence between the two variables.